jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 Thus, we want an approach that is simple and efficient.
 One solution is to perform controlled flooding of the query:
 - Nodes receiving the query will append their address to the route being recorded in the packet header and boradcast the updated packet to all neighbours
 	- When a node receives a query, it checks to see if its address is already in the header (indicating the packet was already flooded by itself)
-	- If the address is present
+	- If the address is present, the node drops the packet
+-